saulbel/minikube-tutorial/README.md

     - service.yaml
 ````

 - As we can see, if we execute the command `skaffold init` in our project folder `/minikube/.` it will automatically generate the `skaffold.yaml`.
 Now we will just have to run it and it will do the whole process by itself.
-In just 6 seconds we have our application deployed on minikube.
+In just 6 seconds we have our application deployed on `minikube`.
 Awesome right? :)
 ````
 $ skaffold run
 Generating tags...